pkanagashanmugam/WiFi-Training/Module 6.md

-# Module 6 - Advanced Features and Standard Extensions
+# Module 6 - Security in Wi-Fi

 ### Q1.
 What are the pillars of Wi-Fi security?
 ### Q2.
 Explain the difference between authentication and encryption in WiFi security.